jparkington/Electric-Brew/README.md

 Given the presence of those prediction errors, which hint at complexities beyond linear associations, this was our cue to explore a more sophisticated model, capable of unraveling the intricate, potentially non-linear interplays within the data.

-For this step, we chose Random Forest, an ensemble learning method that combines multiple decision trees to improve predictive accuracy and control over-fitting.
+For this step, we chose **Random Forest**, an ensemble learning method that combines multiple decision trees to improve predictive accuracy and control over-fitting.
 This model is particularly adept at handling datasets with complex structures, like ours, where linear models might fall short.

 Our implementation of Random Forest achieved a high Coefficient of Determination (R²) of **0.906** and a low Mean Squared Error (MSE) of **0.006**.
 Residual analysis shows a very low mean, indicating no systematic bias in predictions.
 This improvement in the metrics signals a substantial leap in our model's ability to capture the nuances of the brewery's energy costs, which we'll use as a canvas for our final unsupervised recommendations.